Diabetic Carrot Cake Recipe – Sugar Control

 Instructions

-• Bake: Pour the batter into the prepared cake pan.
-Bake for 25-30 minutes or until a toothpick inserted into the center comes out clean.
+• Pour the batter into the prepared cake pan and smooth the top with a spatula.
+Bake for 30-35 minutes, or until a toothpick inserted into the center comes out clean.
+Allow the cake to cool in the pan for 10 minutes, then transfer it to a wire rack to cool completely.

-Preparing the Frosting:
+Prepare the Cream Cheese Frosting:

 Notes